The entourage effect of cannabis

-Isolated CBD which is pure cannabidiol; Full-spectrum CBD that thanks to its extraction process (usually super-cryptic CO2) retains all cannabinoids, terpenes, flavonoids and the minimum THC content of the plant; and finally broad-spectrum CBD oil that is halfway between isolated and full-spectrum CBD but is subjected to industrial processes to completely eliminate THC content.
+Isolated CBD which is pure cannabidiol; Full spectrum CBD which thanks to its extraction process (normally supercritical CO2) preserves all the cannabinoids, terpenes, flavonoids and the minimum THC content of the plant; and finally the broad spectrum CBD oil which is halfway between isolated CBD and full spectrum CBD but which is subjected to industrial processes to completely eliminate the THC content.

 In Higea, all our natural CBD oils are full spectrum as we want to preserve their naturalness and achieve the benefits and synergies of each chemical of the hemp plant.
 As soon as you uncover any of our full spectrum CBD oils you will notice their natural aroma and, consequently, you will taste their terpenes when consuming it.

 CBD has anti-inflammatory properties, that’s why it is recommended to use CBD oil for climbing Enter now!